bbc/dvbcss-synctiming/docs/README.md

 which the TV Device is serving the CSS-WC and CSS-TS protocols.
 The choice of timeline that the measurement tries to use is set using command line options.

+* It logs all the Control Timestamps it receives via CSS-TS so that it can reconstruct its understanding of how to convert between wall clock and synchronisation timeline time at any point during the measurment period.

 ### Quantifying measurement error